-Minors in Economics, Justice, and Policy Studies
+Minors in the Department of Economics, Justice, and Policy Studies

 What is a minor?A minor is a group of courses which focus on a particular discipline and gives the student an additional area of expertise.
 While a minor doesn't involve as many courses as a major, taking a minor shows that you have advanced knowledge in two areas rather than in just one.

 - You have more than one main interest

 - You want to show that you have a range of interests, that you have a well-rounded degree